MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-advanced.md

 ![TracesAdvancedScenarioPython](../../media/telemetry-advanced-scenarios-trace-detail-python.png)

 These 5 spans represent the internal operations of the kernel with auto function calling enabled.
 It first invokes the model, which requests a function call.
-Then the kernel automatically calls the function `find_available_rooms` and returns the result to the model.
-The model then requests another function call to make a reservation, and the kernel automatically calls the function `book_room` and returns the result to the model.
+Then the kernel automatically executes the function `find_available_rooms` and returns the result to the model.
+The model then requests another function call to make a reservation, and the kernel automatically executes the function `book_room` and returns the result to the model.
 Finally, the model returns a natural language response to the user.

 And if you click on the last span, and look for the prompt in the `gen_ai.content.prompt` event, you should see something similar to the following: